CE Sabadell FC: Financial difficulties and relegation to the fourth tier

 Before the beginning of the 2023-24 season, Chairman Esteve Calzada resigned and was replaced on 12 June 2023 by board member Pau Morilla-Giner.
 The new season started badly and Lladó was sacked on 10 October 2023 after collecting only seven points in the first seven league games of the 2023–24 season.
 He was replaced by his assistant Gerard Bofill, who could not achieve a single point in six games and was fired with the team in the bottom of the table.
 The team improved with the signing of manager Óscar Cano and sporting director Carlos Rosende, but was relegated to Segunda Federacion after failing to win the last game away against CD Lugo on 25 May 2024.
-Some weeks before the end of the season, Chairman Morilla-Giner found a new ownership group led by venture capitalist Adam Rothstein.
-Despite the relegation, Rothstein stayed loyal to his word and the club was able to form a competitive team to try to go back to Primera Federación.